What is an Alaska Auto Dealer Bond?

 Several factors come into play when determining the price of an Alaska auto dealer bond.
 The surety company that provides the bond to the licensed auto dealer must take into account the total amount of the bond required and the credit history of the individual applying for a bond.

 The bond premium, or the cost of the bond to auto dealers, is calculated as a percentage of the total bond amount.
-For most auto dealers in Alaska, the bond premium falls between one and 10 percent of the bond total.
+For most auto dealers in Alaska, the bond premium falls between 1 - 10% of the bond total.

 Can I Get an Alaska Auto Dealer Bond with Bad Credit?